darcusfenix/microservice-cinema-comments/README.md

-# Microservice of a cinema
+# Microservice of comments about movies in a cinema